jk-/http-server/README.md

-Challenge:

 Create a really basic http server

-1. Accept an incoming connection
-2. Ability to inject different responses based on GET request

-NOTES:

-Server just hangs when a request GET has no valid route work on get Parameters
+1. Create a sock to listen on localhost
+2. Accept and handle many requests
+3. Ability to define a route and deliver data
+4. ..define custom variable route injections (/hello/<username>)